Academic Catalog and Handbooks

 1.3 Governance and Bylaws

-1.3.1 The College of Saint Benedict General Governance from Bylaws
+1.3.2 The College of Saint Benedict Board Governance

 The Abbot of Saint John’s Abbey, in the exercise of his canonical responsibilities as Ordinary of the Abbey, gives canonical approval for pastoral positions, including University Chaplain, Director of Campus Ministry, and Faculty Residents.

-1.3.4 Faculty Representation to the Board of Trustees of Saint John’s University
+1.3.4 Faculty Representation on the CSB and SJU Boards of Trustees

-1.3.5 Faculty Representation on CSB and Joint/Coordinate Committees of the Boards
+1.3.5 Faculty Representation on CSB and SJU Committees of the Boards

 1.4 Faculty Role in Governance